 Southwestern Energy Company (including its subsidiaries, collectively "Southwestern" or the "Company") is an independent energy company engaged in natural gas and oil exploration, development and production ("E&P").
 The Company's current operations are principally focused within the United States on the development of unconventional reservoirs located in Arkansas, Pennsylvania and West Virginia.
 The Company's operations in Arkansas are primarily focused on an unconventional natural gas reservoir known as the Fayetteville Shale, and its operations in northeast Pennsylvania are focused on an unconventional natural gas reservoir known as the Marcellus Shale (herein referred to as "Northeast Appalachia").
-Recently, the Company acquired a significant stake in properties located in West Virginia and southwest Pennsylvania.
+The Company also has a significant stake in properties located in West Virginia and adjacent areas in southwest Pennsylvania.
 These operations, primarily in West Virginia, are focused on the Marcellus Shale, the Utica and the Upper Devonian unconventional natural gas and oil reservoirs (herein referred to as "Southwest Appalachia").
-Collectively, the Company's properties located in West Virginia and Pennsylvania are herein referred to as the "Appalachian Basin."
-To a lesser extent, the Company has exploration and production activities ongoing in Colorado, Louisiana, Texas and elsewhere in the United States.
+To a lesser extent, the Company has exploration and production activities ongoing in Colorado, Louisiana, and elsewhere in the United States.
 The Company also actively seeks to find and develop new natural gas and oil plays with significant exploration and exploitation potential, which it refers to as "New Ventures," and to obtain additional reserves through acquisitions.
 The Company also operates drilling rigs in Arkansas, Pennsylvania and West Virginia, and provides oilfield products and services, principally serving its exploration and production operations.
-Southwestern's natural gas gathering and marketing ("Midstream Services") activities primarily support the Company's E&P activities in Arkansas, Texas, Louisiana, Pennsylvania and West Virginia.
+Southwestern's natural gas gathering and marketing ("Midstream Services") activities primarily support the Company's E&P activities in Arkansas, Louisiana and West Virginia.